doingWork234/MATLAB-Propeller-Generator/README.md

 ## Limitations
 - OpenProp only utilises 6-series NACA aerofoils since they favor laminar flow regions and low drag.
 Hence, the foils can not be changed much.
 However, the shape and design can be modified through the thickness distribution variable: t0oc0 and defining the blade twist distribution using VARING
+- OpenProp also defines each blade's leading edge starting point at the same uniform location, this causes overlap and not very manufacture-able geometry

 ## Files included
 - Input example file for an EDF type propeller generation